-Fitting the rack is easy, but the first time you use this rack, you’re going to need to assemble it.
+Fitting the rack is easy, but the first time you use this rack, you will need to assemble it.
 Although the rack comes with everything you need and a set of instructions, they are not the best designed.

 You’ll need to allow at least 30 minutes to put the rack together, potentially more.

-The Yakima Holdup hitch bike rack is a high-quality bit of kit and easy to install.
+The Yakima Holdup is a high-quality bit of kit and easy to install.
 It does exactly what you expect it to do, and it’s easy to forget it’s on your trunk.

 The fact that it’s backed by a limited lifetime warranty and excellent customer service makes me believe that if you’re looking for a rack, you should consider it.

 There are other racks available, but the convenience of adding on or taking off space for two extra bikes makes the Yakima Holdup a practical option and one that should last you for years.